-UF Health’s Li-Ming Su, M.D., named Chair of the UF Department of Urology
+University of Florida College of Medicine and UF Health leaders have announced the appointment of Li-Ming Su, M.D., as Chair of the UF Department of Urology.

 Dr. Su, who was recruited to UF Health in 2008, is an internationally recognized leader in the area of minimally invasive urologic surgery.
 He currently serves as the David A. Cofrin professor of urology, associate chair of clinical affairs and chief of the division of robotic and minimally invasive urologic surgery.
 He will begin his appointment as chair of the department of urology on March 1.